Controlling visibility

 • In the item editor, click on a table row to select it.

-• Use the row visibility controls that appear in the table handles.
+• Use the row visibility control in the table handles.

 Rows without conditions

-Table rows without any visibility condition always appear in the report.
-You only need to set conditions on rows that should sometimes be hidden.
+A table row with no visibility condition always appears.
+Only set conditions on rows that should sometimes be hidden.